Last updated: 23.08.2024

 5. Click on to save all changes.

-Step 2: Set the fuel, consumption and CO2 emissions for the vehicles
+Step 2: Enter the CO2 emissions of the Vehicles

 1. Click on RegisterVehicles > the Emissions tab.

-2. Select vehicle in the list on the left, and enter the following.
+2. Select the Vehicle from the list on the left and enter one of the following:

 • CO2 emissions (g/km)

-• Fuel consumption (per 100 km): The unit is set in the fuel registry (see Step 1 above):
+• Fuel, and Fuel consumption (per 100 km): The unit is set in the fuel registry (see Step 1 above):

-Step 3: Set the fuel, consumption and CO2 emissions for the vehicle types
+Step 3: Enter CO2 emissions for the vehicle types

 1. Click on Register > Vehicle types > Emissions tab.

-2. Select vehicle type in the list on the left, and enter the following.
+2. Select the vehicle type from the list on the left and enter one of the following:

 • CO2 emissions (g/km)

-• Fuel consumption (per 100 km): The unit is set in the fuel registry (see Step 1 above):
+• Fuel, and Fuel consumption (per 100 km): The unit is set in the fuel registry (see Step 1 above):

 3. Click on to save all changes.